Auction poises U.S. Gulf offshore wind for take off

 “The Gulf of Mexico is uniquely prepared for the offshore wind industry with decades of offshore energy experience already under its belt,” said John Begala, vice president for federal and state policy at the Business Network for Offshore Wind.
 “Yes, the region has hurdles to overcome, including the creation of a regulatory framework for power offtake and the need to maximize generation in a lower wind speed environment.
 However, as has been the case for more than 70 years, the creative solutions developed here will impact the global offshore wind market.”

-Those challenges, which the report examines in some detail, mean that the lease sale may not generate record bids
+Those challenges, which the report examines in some detail, mean that the lease sale may not generate record bids.

 “Lower auction prices could mean that project developers will have more room to maneuver, coming up with inventive deployment and offtake strategies,” notes the report.
 “These tactics in turn have the potential to be applied elsewhere, driving the entire industry forward to new frontiers.”

-Note: - UPDATE: BOEM has been providing round by round coverage of the sale HERE that indicates that bidding was far lower than for East Coast sites.
-More on that to follow